Caribbean Regiment: History

 Now that your battalion has left its home base to take its place overseas with Allied Forces, I should like to send you and all ranks my best wishes for your success.
 I know how much you and your friends in the Caribbean and Bermuda have wished for this opportunity, and I have no doubt that you will make the very most of it, and that your bearing and discipline, in all circumstances, will fulfil the high expectation of us all.
 Good luck to all of you.

-The Regiment left the USA for Oran, in North Africa, in June 1944.
+The Regiment left the US for Oran, in North Africa, in June 1944.
 Oran was handed over to Free French Forces before their arrival, and the Regiment went on to Naples, Italy, in July 1944, where it was employed in general duties behind the front line.
 L/BDA/95 Private W.C.
 Baxter of the Bermuda Militia Infantry died there on 4 September 1944 of an abscess of the liver and was buried at the Naples War Cemetery.
 In October, it escorted 4,000 German prisoners of war from Italy to Egypt, where it was used in mine clearance work around the Suez Canal area.

 The regiment never saw front line action.
 This was due partly to inadequate training (with only a single battalion, it had not trained as part of a larger brigade; the smallest unit the British Army normally fielded on its own) and partly because of the anticipated political impact in the British West Indies if heavy casualties had been incurred.

 The Caribbean Regiment left Port Said in December 1945 on the troopship Highland Monarch, reaching St. George's Town, Bermuda, on 5 January 1946.
 The Bermudian contingent disembarked there and was transferred by the rescue tug HMS St. Blazey to the City of Hamilton, from where the one-hundred officers and other ranks were driven in lorries to Prospect Camp.
 The remainder of the Regiment departed Bermuda aboard Highland Monarch for the West Indies, where the Regiment was disbanded (the ship, which also carried other British armed forces personnel returning to their homes, then continued on to Buenos Aires, Argentina, where it collected the crew of the Graf Spee and other Germans for repatriation to Germany).
 The Bermudian contingent members were returned to their original unit (the Bermuda Militia Artillery, into which the remaining personnel of the Bermuda Militia Infantry had been transferred) before being placed on the Reserve and discharged from active service.
 Some were recalled to form part of the contingent sent from the various Bermuda-raised units to the London Victory Celebrations of 1946, and placed back onto the Reserve on their return to Bermuda.